Terminal-2 icon

 V400mDimensions: 320 x 450 File size: max.
 512 KB

-With a Terminal API integration you can use the tender option AskGiving in your payment request to control when the shopper is asked for a donation.
+If Giving is configured to prompt for a donation through your payment request instead of automatically, you can use the tender option AskGiving in your Terminal API payment request to control when the shopper is asked for a donation.

 To ensure that the terminal prompts the shopper for a donation after their payment: